tabashir/EQAlerter/README.md

 	      Discord version requires discord.py library:
               python3 -m pip install --user -U discord.py[voice]

-IMPORTANT: Verify that your 'eqclient.ini' file contains the following line: LOG=TRUE
-	     and that your game path is setup properly in Config.py.
+IMPORTANT: Verify that your 'eqclient.ini' file contains the following line: LOG=TRUE, and that your game path is setup properly in Config.py.

 # FAQ